 Hopwood v.
 Texas, 78 F.3d 932 (5th Cir.
-1996), involved four white plaintiffs rejected from The University of Texas School of Law who successfully challenged the school's admissions policy on equal protection grounds.
+1996), involved four white plaintiffs who were denied admission to the University of Texas School of Law and successfully challenged the school's admission policy on equal protection grounds.
 For the purposes of affirmative action, the policy had included race as a factor.
-The 1996 decision in Hopwood ended all consideration of race in admissions to the Law School.

-The Supreme Court overturned the Hopwood case in Grutter v.
+The Hopwood case was abrogated by the U.S. Supreme Court in Grutter v.
 Bollinger, 539 U.S. 306 (2003), in which the Court upheld the affirmative action admissions policy of the University of Michigan Law School.

-In addition to the information in this guide, litigation materials from the Hopwood case have been compiled in printed volumes and are available for checkout - please see our online catalog for stack location and availability.
+Litigation materials from the Hopwood case have been compiled into printed volumes and are available at the Tarlton Law Library.
+Please see the library's catalog record for stack location and availability.

 You can find digital materials through HeinOnline's collection of Hopwood v.
 Texas Litigation Documents.